scott-white/myrepo/README.md

 # myrepo
-Testing rstudio integration
-This is a local change.
+This is a little intro to this README file.
+Follows by a list:

+* Item 1
+* Item 2

+Next paragraph.